masoudahg00/metamask-mobile/docs/readme/api-logging.md

 ## Implementation Details

-The API call logging functionality is implemented using the following components:
+The API call logging functionality is implemented using the following components:@masoudahg00

 1. A fetch interceptor in `shim.js` that routes all API calls through a proxy
 2. The `LOG_API_CALLS` environment variable that enables this functionality
 3. For E2E tests, this is automatically enabled by the `isTest` condition
 4. The API monitor script uses `mockttp` to intercept and log all API calls

-When using the API monitor, you'll see detailed logs in the console showing:
+When using the API monitor, you'll see detailed logs in the console showing:@masoudahg00
 - All API requests with their methods, URLs, headers, and bodies
 - All API responses with their status codes, headers, and bodies
 - Pretty-formatted JSON for better readability

-This is particularly useful for:
+This is particularly useful for:@masoudahg00
 - Debugging API-related issues
 - Understanding the network traffic of the app
 - Verifying that API calls are being made correctly